taverianov/cloudlinux-documentation/docs/admin/description/README.md

 with CageFS for efficient and extra security.
 Also it may be suitable for a little server with less than 5 customers on it.

-Most of the features of CloudLinux OS Shared are available in this edition, with a small differences:
+Most of the features of CloudLinux OS Legacy are available in this edition, with a small differences:

 - lve limits are set to unlimited by default (can be changed in CloudLinux Manager at any time)
 - MySQL Governor is not available in this edition